Close Alert Banner

 Adult and teen swim basic lessons are a group swimming lesson designed for new swimmers.
 Participants will learn the basics of swimming including floats, glides, proper kicking techniques etc. Each session must have a minimum of 4 participants to run.

-Designed for the 4-12 month old, this level is all about helping your child feel and explore the water by floating, splashing, reaching and paddling.
-You’ll learn how to help your child play in and play with the water with comfort and confidence.
-1 parent is required in the water.
+Designed for the 4-12 month old, this level is about helping your child feel and explore the water.

-This lesson is for swimmers ages 12-24 months who are ready to learn to enjoy the water with a parent.
+Designed for the 12-24 month old to learn to enjoy the water with the parent.

 These preschoolers will have fun learning to get in and out of the water.
 We'll help them jump into chest deep water.
 They'll float and glide on their front and back and learn to get their faces wet and blow bubbles underwater.